-- Other Nonprofit Groups or Organizations – engaged in meetings/activities that do not benefit or interest the community at large.
-Examples: Home Owner’s Associations Meetings, Board Meetings, Planning Committees.
+- Other Organizations – engaged in meetings/activities that do not benefit or interest the community at large.
+Examples: Homeowner’s Associations Meetings, Board Meetings, Planning Committees.

 - Activities of For- Profit – may hold classes, workshops, and meetings, excluding activities that result in direct profit, promotion, sales solicitations, or requiring a fee to attend.
-Only businesses located in Derry Township may use the rooms.
+Businesses located in Derry Township will receive priority in this category.

 SCHEDULING/CANCELING MEETING ROOMS

-Scheduling: Rooms cannot be reserved without a completed application.
-Applications are available at the front desk or by contacting the Circulation Services Coordinator via phone or email.
+Rooms cannot be reserved by new users without a completed application.
+Applications are available by contacting the Public Services Manager via phone or email.

 Applications will be prioritized and approved or disapproved according to the previously stated list of prioritized users.